Marin Karmitz

 Marin Karmitz (born 7 October 1938) is a Romanian-French businessman whose career has spanned the French film industry, including director, producer, film distributor, and operator of a chain of cinemas.

+He comes from a Jewish-Romanian family and emigrated to France in 1948.

 Karmitz attended film school at IDHEC (renamed La Fémis) and worked as a director of photography after graduating.

 Karmitz founded MK2, a production company and movie theater chain, which has specialized in creating, distributing, and screening independent or "auteurist" cinema, including short films.

-In 2005, he turned over leadership of the MK2 company and its theaters to his son, Nathanaël.
+In 2005, he turned over leadership of the MK2 company and its theaters to his sons Nathanaël (chairman/CEO) and Elisha (general manager).